KubaJadrzak/Shopik/README.md

 ### Back Requests:

-RubitterRewritten is using `back requests` to update the status of payments, however it also requests from Espago status of all payments which are not finished.
+shopik is using `back requests` to update the status of payments, however it also requests from Espago status of all payments which are not finished.
-This means that payment statuses will still be updated while running RubitterRewritten on `localhost`, although the statuses will be delayed as payment status requests to Espago are done via background jobs for a specific user on login to application and on account page visit.
+This means that payment statuses will still be updated while running shopik on `localhost`, although the statuses will be delayed as payment status requests to Espago are done via background jobs for a specific user on login to application and on account page visit.
 This means that after completing the payment process refresh of account page may be required to trigger background jobs and update payment statuses.
 In some cases, like timeouts or connection failures with Espago, back requests are required to properly manage payment status of orders.